-McAuley, with 25 years of fraud-fighting experience, leads the AAB team providing external whistleblower support to companies across the globe.
+With 25 years of fraud-fighting experience, McAuley leads the AAB team providing external whistleblower support to companies across the globe.
 “People who report fraud have guts, but they’re not stupid or reckless,” he says.
 “A whistleblowing program will never be effective if it doesn’t inspire their trust and confidence.”

 The best way to get it, he adds, is to staff the telephone hotlines and websites with experienced anti-fraud professionals who understand the technical nuances and importance of what whistleblowers have to say and how much they risk by speaking out.
 It also means the organization immediately acknowledges receipt of their reports, keeps confidential the details they’ve revealed about their identity, and ensures it will promptly look into the issues they’ve raised.
 “CFEs should help organizations get these fundamentals right,” McAuley says.
 “If they don’t, their whistleblower programs will fail.”